 After almost 50 years in storage, a painting by Carla Accardi, a famous exponent of abstract art in Italy, and three works by the initiator of the Roman School, the Lithuanian artist Antonietta Raphael Mafai will be exhibited together with the huge triptych Camion by Pop Titina Maselli, who together with Accardi is considered one of the most important painters of the second half of the twentieth century.

-Realized in collaboration with the Florentine Civic Museums, this Advancing Women Artists Foundation (AWA) project titled “The Flood Ladies” will become a documentary made by PBS (Public broadcasting service) and it will be based on the new Fortune’s book that will be released next autumn in Italy.
-The documentary will follow the foundation on its main stages of recovery and rediscovery of the artworks collected by Ragghianti and the museum’s inauguration which was part of his dream, where these artworks, since too many years on deposit, will finally find their “home”.
+Made in collaboration with the Musei Civici Fiorentini, this Advancing Women Artists Foundation (AWA) project entitled ‘Le Donne dell’Alluvione’ will become a documentary produced by PBS (American public television), based on the new Fortune book to be released in Italy on next fall.
+The documentary will follow the foundation in the main steps of the recovery and rediscovery of the works of art collected by Ragghianti and the inauguration of the museum that was part of her dream, where these works, in storage for too many years, will finally find ‘home’.